-Use a screwidther or coin to turn each acrew on the mixer from LOCK to OPEN until Hickets.
+- Be sure that the mixer's power switch is turned off. - Use a screwdriver or coin to turn each screw on the mixer from LOCK to OPEN until it clicks.

-Security hold the mixer's handles to remove it from the speaker.
-89
+Securely hold the mixer's handles to remove it from the speaker.